 Today’s VHFs (both handheld and fixed mount) are also sleeker so they don’t eat up a lot of dash or pocket space and they go easy on the wallet.
 Value model handhelds start below $100 and fixed mount models run $130 to $800 depending on features.

 Finally, most radios come with a 3-year standard warranty.
 Try getting that from Apple.

 Let’s face it, we all have them and most of us spend far too long staring at them every day.
 Therefore the most compelling case for using a cellphone for your onboard communication device is that everyone onboard already has one.
 If you’re out wakesurfing and there’s an emergency aboard, your best chance of getting assistance will likely be via a phone call if within range.
 If surrounding boats aren’t equipped with VHFs, then it won’t help you to have a radio either.

 Cellphones are also versatile.
 You can check weather, tides, and currents or use fishing and navigation boating apps.
 You can also take pictures, check in with others, and call to make reservations at a marina or dockside restaurant.
 Once out of range however, you may be out of luck.

-Since cellphones are so tempting to use for things other than communication, it is key to bring along an extra batteries and chargers so you have juice if/when you need it.
-Most modern boats have USB connectors for charging but for older boats that have 12V sockets, bring an old school car adapter.
+Since cellphones are so tempting to use for things other than communication, it is key to bring along an extra batteries and chargers so you have juice if and when you need it.
+Most modern boats have USB connectors for charging but for older boats that have 12V sockets, bring an old-school car adapter.